ibm-cloud-architecture/refarch-cognitive-conversation-broker/doc/tutorial/README.md

 As we did for intents, it is possible to reuse entities definition with the export an import capabilities.
 So you could import the file: **wcs-workspace/ITSupport-Entities.csv**

+If you open the the **Ask Watson** tool immediately after importing the entities, you will see a message that 'Watson is training'.
+So using your input Watson Conversation use classification on your training set.
 We can unit test the entity extraction using the **Ask Watson** tool: by entering the question: **I want to access application AbC**.
 The outcome is illustrated in diagram below.
 Entity and intents are well understood.

 ![Test entity](ut-app-abc.png)